barrekt/AzureLabs/README.md

 * Basic Web Hosting: HA EC2 Instances Serving Static Web Page behind ELB
 * Microservices: Elastic Beanstalk SSL Website for only API + S3 Static Website for all static content + DynamoDB Table + Route53 + CloudFront SSL
 * Serverless: Serverless Website using API Gateway + Lambda Functions + DynamoDB + Route53 + CloudFront SSL + S3 Static Website for all static content

+## <b>Automation</b>

+* These technologies are the most powerful when they're automated.
+You can make a Development environment in minutes and experiment and throw it away without a thought.
+This stuff isn't easy, but it's where the really skilled people excel.
+* Automate the deployment of the architectures above.
+Use whatever tool you want.
+The popular ones are AWS CloudFormation or Teraform.
+Store your code in AWS CodeCommit or on GitHub.
+Yes, you can automate the deployment of ALL of the above with native AWS tools.
+* I suggest when you get each app-related section of the done by hand you go back and automate the provisioning of the infrastructure.
+For example, automate the provisioning of your EC2 instance.
+Automate the creation of your S3 Bucket with Static Website Hosting enabled, etc. This is not easy, but it is very rewarding when you see it work.

+## <b>Continuous Delivery</b>

+* As you become more familiar with Automating deployments you should explore and implement a Continuous Delivery pipeline.
+* Develop a CI/CD pipeline to automatically update a dev deployment of your infrastructure when new code is published, and then build a workflow to update the production version if approved.
+Travis CI is a decent SaaS tool, Jenkins has a huge following too, if you want to stick with AWS-specific technologies you'll be looking at CodePipeline.

+## <b>Miscellaneous</b>

+>* IAM: You should really learn how to create complex IAM Policies.
+You would have had to do basic roles+policies for for the EC2 >Instance Role and Lambda Execution Role, but there are many advanced features.
+>* Networking: Create a new VPC from scratch with multiple subnets (you'll learn a LOT of networking concepts), once that is >working create another VPC and peer them together.
+Get a VM in each subnet to talk to eachother using only their private IP >addresses.
+>* KMS: Go back and redo the early EC2 instance goals but enable encryption on the disk volumes.
+Learn how to encrypt an AMI.